DeepMind Health and personally identifiable data

 To deliver fast and reliable alerts to clinicians through mobile devices, this relevant patient information must be stored in advance, ready to be sent to a doctor or nurse at the first sign of a problem.

-Our work is governed by a wide set of laws and regulations, including the NHS Act 2006, the Health and Social Care Act 2012, the Data Protection Act 1998, and the Human Rights Act 1998.
+Our work is governed by a wide set of laws and regulations, including the NHS Act 2006, the Health and Social Care Act 2012, the Data Protection legislation (General Data Protection Regulation and the Data Protection Act 2018), and the Human Rights Act 1998.
 You can also read more about data processors and data controllers on the Information Commissioner's Office website.